petervk/Test-for-documents/CCDC 2 (2008) Stipulated Price Contract.md

+Standard Construction Document  CCDC 2 – 2008

-TABLE OF CONTENTS
+#TABLE OF CONTENTS

 The Canadian Construction Documents Committee (CCDC) is a national joint committee responsible for the development, production and review of standard Canadian construction contracts, forms and guides.
 Formed in 1974 the CCDC is made up of volunteer representatives from:
-Public Sector Owners
+* Public Sector Owners
-Private Sector Owners
+* Private Sector Owners
-Canadian Bar Association (Ex-Officio)
+* Canadian Bar Association (Ex-Officio)
-* The Association of Canadian Engineering Companies
+* The Association of Canadian Engineering Companies (1)
-* The Canadian Construction Association
+* The Canadian Construction Association (1)
-* Construction Specifications Canada
+* Construction Specifications Canada (1)
-* The Royal Architectural Institute of Canada
+* The Royal Architectural Institute of Canada (1)

-* Committee policy and procedures are directed and approved by the four constituent  national organizations.
+(1) Committee policy and procedures are directed and approved by the four constituent national organizations.

 CCDC 2 is the product of a consensus-building process aimed at balancing the interests of all parties on the construction project.
 It reflects recommended industry practices.
 CCDC 2 can have important consequences.
 The CCDC and its constituent member organizations do not accept any responsibility or liability for loss or damage which may be suffered as a result of the use or interpretation of CCDC 2.

+CCDC 2 – 2008 File 005213

+Note: 	This contract is protected by copyright.
+Use of a CCDC 2 document not containing a CCDC 2 copyright seal constitutes an infringement of copyright.
+Only sign this contract if the document cover page bears a CCDC 2 copyright seal to demonstrate that it is intended by the parties to be an accurate and unamended version of CCDC 2 – 2008 except to the extent that any alterations, additions or modifications are set forth in supplementary conditions.

 CCDC Copyright 2008

 Must not be copied in whole or in part without the written permission of the CCDC.
-Standard Construction Document  CCDC 2 – 2008

 AGREEMENT BETWEEN OWNER AND CONTRACTOR For use when a stipulated price is the basis of payment.

-This Agreement made on the
-day of in the year .
-by and between the parties
-hereinafter called the "Owner" and hereinafter called the "Contractor" The Owner and the Contractor agree as follows:
+This Agreement made on the %agreementday% day of %agreementmonth% in the year %agreementyear% by and between the parties %ownername% hereinafter called the "Owner" and %contractorname% hereinafter called the "Contractor" The Owner and the Contractor agree as follows:

-ARTICLE A-1 THE WORK
+# ARTICLE A-1 THE WORK
 The Contractor shall:
-1.1 	perform the Work required by the Contract Documents for insert above the name of the Work located at insert above the Place of the Work for which the Agreement has been signed by the parties, and for which insert above the name of the Consultant is acting as and is hereinafter called the "Consultant" and 1.2 	do and fulfill everything indicated by the Contract Documents, and 1.3 commence the Work by the day of in the year and, subject to adjustment in Contract Time as provided for in the Contract Documents, attain Substantial Performance of the Work, by the day of in the year .
+1.1 perform the Work required by the Contract Documents for %nameofwork% located at %placeofwork% for which the Agreement has been signed by the parties, and for which %consultantname% is acting as and is hereinafter called the "Consultant" and
+1.2 do and fulfill everything indicated by the Contract Documents, and 1.3 commence the Work by the day of in the year and, subject to adjustment in Contract Time as provided for in the Contract Documents, attain Substantial Performance of the Work, by the
+%substantialperformanceday% day of %substantialperformancemonth% in the year %substantialperformanceyear%.

-ARTICLE A-2 AGREEMENTS AND AMENDMENTS
+# ARTICLE A-2 AGREEMENTS AND AMENDMENTS
 2.1 The Contract supersedes all prior negotiations, representations or agreements, either written or oral, relating in any manner to the Work, including the bidding documents that are not expressly listed in Article A-3 of the Agreement - CONTRACT DOCUMENTS.

 2.2	The Contract may be amended only as provided in the Contract Documents.

-CCDC 2 – 2008 File 005213
-Note: 	This contract is protected by copyright.
-Use of a CCDC 2 document not containing a CCDC 2 copyright seal constitutes an infringement of copyright.
-Only sign this contract if the document cover page bears a CCDC 2 copyright seal to demonstrate that it is intended by the parties to be an accurate and unamended version of CCDC 2 – 2008 except to the extent that any alterations, additions or modifications are set forth in supplementary conditions.
+# ARTICLE A-3 CONTRACT DOCUMENTS

 3.1 The following are the Contract Documents referred to in Article A-1 of the Agreement - THE WORK:
 - Agreement between Owner and Contractor
 - Definitions
 - The General Conditions of the Stipulated Price Contract

-*
+- %contractdocuments%

-* 	(Insert here, attaching additional pages if required, a list identifying all other Contract Documents e.g. supplementary conditions; information documents; specifications, giving a list of contents with section numbers and titles, number of pages and date; material finishing schedules; drawings, giving drawing number, title, date, revision date or mark; addenda, giving title, number, date)
+(Insert here, attaching additional pages if required, a list identifying all other Contract Documents e.g. supplementary conditions; information documents; specifications, giving a list of contents with section numbers and titles, number of pages and date; material finishing schedules; drawings, giving drawing number, title, date, revision date or mark; addenda, giving title, number, date)

-CCDC 2 – 2008 File 005213
-Note: 	This contract is protected by copyright.
-Use of a CCDC 2 document not containing a CCDC 2 copyright seal constitutes an infringement of copyright.
-Only sign this contract if the document cover page bears a CCDC 2 copyright seal to demonstrate that it is intended by the parties to be an accurate and unamended version of CCDC 2 – 2008 except to the extent that any alterations, additions or modifications are set forth in supplementary conditions.
-ARTICLE A-4 CONTRACT PRICE
+# ARTICLE A-4 CONTRACT PRICE

-4.1 	The Contract Price, which excludes Value Added Taxes, is:
- /100 dollars $
-4.2 	Value Added Taxes (of
-%) payable by the Owner to the Contractor are:
-/100 dollars $
-4.3 	Total amount payable by the Owner to the Contractor for the construction of the Work is:
+4.1 The Contract Price, which excludes Value Added Taxes, is: %contractpriceexcludingvat% 4.2 Value Added Taxes (of %VATpercent% %) payable by the Owner to the Contractor are: %vatamount% 4.3 Total amount payable by the Owner to the Contractor for the construction of the Work is: %contractpriceincludingvat% 4.4 These amounts shall be subject to adjustments as provided in the Contract Documents.
- /100 dollars $
-4.4 	These amounts shall be subject to adjustments as provided in the Contract Documents.
 4.5 All amounts are in Canadian funds.

-ARTICLE A-5 PAYMENT
+# ARTICLE A-5 PAYMENT

-5.1 	Subject to the provisions of the Contract Documents, and in accordance with legislation and statutory regulations respecting holdback 	percentages and, where such legislation or regulations do not exist or apply, subject to a holdback of percent (
-%), the Owner shall:
+5.1 Subject to the provisions of the Contract Documents, and in accordance with legislation and statutory regulations respecting holdback percentages and, where such legislation or regulations do not exist or apply, subject to a holdback of percent ( %holdbackpercent% %), the Owner shall:

 	.1 	make progress payments to the Contractor on account of the Contract Price when due in the amount certified by the Consultant together with such Value Added Taxes as may be applicable to such payments, and
 	.2 	upon Substantial Performance of the Work, pay to the Contractor the unpaid balance of the holdback amount when due together with such Value Added Taxes as may be applicable to such payment, and
 	.3 	upon the issuance of the final certificate for payment, pay to the Contractor the unpaid balance of the Contract Price when due together with such Value Added Taxes as may be applicable to such payment.

 5.2 In the event of loss or damage occurring where payment becomes due under the property and boiler insurance policies, payments shall be made to the Contractor in accordance with the provisions of GC 11.1 – INSURANCE.

 5.3 	Interest

 	.1 	Should either party fail to make payments as they become due under the terms of the Contract or in an award by arbitration or court, interest at the following rates on such unpaid amounts shall also become due and payable until payment:
-(1)
-2% per annum above the prime rate for the first 60 days.
+		(1) 2% per annum above the prime rate for the first 60 days.

-(2)
-4% per annum above the prime rate after the first 60 days.
+		(2) 4% per annum above the prime rate after the first 60 days.
 	Such interest shall be compounded on a monthly basis.
-The prime rate shall be the rate of interest quoted by

-(Insert name of chartered lending institution whose prime rate is to be used) for prime business loans as it may change from time to time.
+The prime rate shall be the rate of interest quoted by %charteredlendinginstitute% for prime business loans as it may change from time to time.
 	.2 	Interest shall apply at the rate and in the manner prescribed by paragraph 5.3.1 of this Article on the settlement amount of any claim in dispute that is resolved either pursuant to Part 8 of the General Conditions – DISPUTE RESOLUTION or otherwise, from the date the amount would have been due and payable under the Contract, had it not been in dispute, until the date it is paid.

-CCDC 2 – 2008 File 005213
-Note: 	This contract is protected by copyright.
-Use of a CCDC 2 document not containing a CCDC 2 copyright seal constitutes an infringement of copyright.
-Only sign this contract if the document cover page bears a CCDC 2 copyright seal to demonstrate that it is intended by the parties to be an accurate and unamended version of CCDC 2 – 2008 except to the extent that any alterations, additions or modifications are set forth in supplementary conditions.
-ARTICLE A-6 RECEIPT OF AND ADDRESSES FOR NOTICES IN WRITING
+# ARTICLE A-6 RECEIPT OF AND ADDRESSES FOR NOTICES IN WRITING

 6.1 	Notices in Writing will be addressed to the recipient at the address set out below.
 The delivery of a Notice in Writing will be by hand, by courier, by prepaid first class mail, or by facsimile or other form of electronic communication during the transmission of which no indication of failure of receipt is communicated to the sender.
 A Notice in Writing delivered by one party in accordance with this Contract will be deemed to have been received by the other party on the date of delivery if delivered by hand or courier, or if sent by mail it shall be deemed to have been received five calendar days after the date on which it was mailed, provided that if either such day is not a Working Day, then the Notice in Writing shall be deemed to have been received on the Working Day next following such day.
 A Notice in Writing sent by facsimile or other form of electronic communication shall be deemed to have been received on the date of its transmission provided that if such day is not a Working Day or if it is received after the end of normal business hours on the date of its transmission at the place of receipt, then it shall be deemed to have been received at the opening of business at the place of receipt on the first Working Day next following the transmission thereof.
 An address for a party may be changed by Notice in Writing to the other party setting out the new address in accordance with this Article.